Mohjive/php-router/README.markdown

 Changes
 ===========================

 Seperated auto loading responsibilities to autoloading class.
+Dispacher.php no longer has the method setClassPath().
 Dispatcher.php now only throws the following exceptions:

 * badClassNameException
 * classMethodNotFoundException